Click here for a video or read on….

 Do I need to know how to use a map and compass?

 A rough idea of what North is all about should be more than enough.
 Although we use compasses, we don’t take bearings the same way as hillwalkers do – rather we use the compass to make sure that the map is orientated correctly relative to North as there are special lines on an orienteering map that represent magnetic North.
 Ask for a lesson on how to do this when you register or have a look at this online guide to using a compass

 Who can take part?

 Pretty well anybody can take part in normal orienteering events – there is usually a short course of 1km or so on main paths aimed at kids plus a series of courses getting progressively longer and more technical.
 We have a couple of ladies who manage to get round quite rough stuff with the aid of sticks and although not as fast as they used to be they still enjoy the navigational challenge.
-There is a special brand of orienteering originally created to allow the physically disabled to compete on an equal basis called Trail-O, but these are specialised events that don’t take place that often.
+There is a special brand of orienteering developed to allow the physically disabled to compete on an equal basis called Trail-O, but these are specialised events that don’t take place that often.